 You'll get the opportunity to share stories and tips with others going through a similar experience.
 Lunch and refreshments will be provided.
 Bookings are essential as numbers are limited.
 For more information, contact the ACSC: [email protected].

 There are a number of emotional, physical, practical and social challenges that cancer survivors may face once they finish cancer treatment, including late effects of cancer treatment and the fear of cancer returning.

 We have developed several information resources which are located in the Looking after yourself during and after treatment section of this website.
 Highlights include:

 - Fact sheets on common issues after treatment ranging from physical, practical and emotional impacts

 - Fact sheets on usual follow-up after a range of cancers including: breast, bowel, prostate, Hodgkin Lymphoma and Non-Hodgkin Lymphoma

 - Just Take it Day to Day survivorship video series

 There are a range of reliable community-based organisations available to provide information and support programs.
 We have listed the major organisations below.
 Speak to your health care team for additional recommendations.

 Cancer Council Australia

-Visit Cancer Council Australia (national website or contact your state branch).
+Visit Cancer Council Australia (national website or contact your state's local Cancer Council).